Looking at what to do in Cancun, Mexico? From visiting Chichen Itza to exploring Tulum, check out my Cancun travel guide packed full of things to do!

 Based at the Moon Palace, the 5* all-inclusive resort just south of Cancun, I hired a car and looked at exploring as much of the area as possible.
 There are so many things to do in Cancun it’s easy visiting a different destination each day and never get bored, so that’s exactly what I did.

-I headed to places like Chichen Itza, the ruins of Tulum, diving at Isla Mujares, and I even went to Coco Bongo, one of the best parties I’ve ever been too.
+I headed to places like Chichen Itza, the ruins of Tulum, diving at Isla Mujares, and I even went to Coco Bongo.
+For those of you who love to party you’ll definitely want to know about this place.

 Ahhh Holbox, you beauty.

-Holbox is a little slice of paradise just off the northern coast of Quintana Roo, and for an island Holbox is as cute as they come.
+Holbox is a little slice of paradise just off the northern coast of Quintana Roo, and it is absolutely gorgeous.

 Holbox is the best of Mexico all on one little island with a number of hotels and beach clubs dotted along the coast.
 The main town is just a 10-minute walk from the port and is made up of a few cluster of streets.